 It’s time to get serious with Autodesk Fusion.

-For Autodesk to move forward, it was inevitable they would rebrand.
+For Autodesk to move forward, it was inevitable that they would rebrand.
 Effective 30/01/2024, what was known as “Autodesk Fusion 360” is now “Autodesk Fusion”.
 This will begin a new delivery addressing a global industry, not just a single user.

 In my opinion, Fusion is already at a severe stage in its evolution.
 When I started using the product almost ten years ago, it was difficult to see where the product fitted for commercial customers in the design, engineering, and manufacturing process, but now my perspective has shifted.
 Fusion is now ready to be taken very seriously.